Cooking with YouTube can be incredibly inspiring.

 YouTube videos are designed for storytelling and entertainment, not for step-by-step cooking.

-Creators often mix instructions with conversation, background information, and visual demonstrations.
-While that makes videos engaging to watch, it can make them harder to follow while you’re actually cooking.
+Creators often mix instructions with conversation, background details, and visual demonstrations.
+While this makes videos engaging to watch, it makes them harder to follow while you’re actively cooking.

 Common issues include: